tapjs/tapjs/README.md

 * `timeout`: The number of ms to allow the test to run.
 * `bail`: Set to `true` to bail out on the first test failure.
+* `autoend`: Automatically `end()` the test on the next turn of the event loop after its internal queue is drained.

+#### t.tearDown(function)

+Run the supplied function when `t.end()` is called, or when the `plan` is met.

+Note that when called on the root `tap` export, this also triggers `autoend` behavior.

+#### t.autoend()

+Automatically end the test as soon as there is nothing pending in its queue.

+The automatic end is deferred with a `setTimeout`, and any new action will cancel and re-schedule the timer.
+Nonetheless, calling this method means that any slow asynchronous behavior may be lost, if it comes after the `end()` is auto-triggered.

+This behavior is triggered on the root `tap` object when `tap.tearDown()` is called.

 #### t.plan(number)